pierreali-gerp/server-utilization/README.md

 # server-utilization
-Hints and materials for effective usage of B3Lab's servers
+Hints and materials for effective usage of B3Lab's servers and workstations.